Avoid These Startup Marketing Mistakes | 8 Tips for Your Startup

 Want to learn more about how to use Inbound Marketing to grow YOUR business?

-Marketing for startups doesn't have to be scary, and it doesn't have to eat a gaping hole in your first-round funding.
+Startup marketing is the set of strategies and tactics a new business uses to promote its products or services.
+This process doesn't have to be scary, and it doesn't have to eat a gaping hole in your first-round funding.
 As long as you avoid some pitfalls, you can bootstrap your marketing to get the word out and set yourself up for a secure source of future customers.
-Here are eight all-too-common mistakes you'll want to steer clear of.
+Here are eight all-too-common startup marketing mistakes you'll want to steer clear of.

 Do you know that business plan you had to have in place to secure funding?
 Pretty important, huh?
 What about your marketing plan?
-Marketing plans are just as important, yet they get overlooked often.
+A marketing plan is a foundational document that outlines your business's advertising and marketing efforts for the coming period.
+It is just as important as your business plan, yet it gets overlooked often.

 This is where you lay out your content marketing strategy and social media outlook, along with your traditional marketing (contrary to what you might have heard, print is decidedly NOT dead).
 This is where you'll store your target personas so you can reference them in the future to make tweaks and ensure your new strategies take them into account.